Home insurance: Claims process

 After a loss, the insured is expected to take steps to mitigate the loss.
 Insurance policies typically require the insurer to be notified within a reasonable period.
 After that, a claims adjuster will investigate the claim, and the insured may be required to provide various information.

 Filing a claim may result in an increase in rates, nonrenewal, or cancellation.
 In addition, insurers may share the claim data in an industry database (the two major ones are CLUE and A-PLUS), with Claim Loss Underwriting Exchange (CLUE) by Choicepoint receiving data from 98% of U.S. insurers.

 Cost impact of weather disasters

 According to data from the National Oceanic and Atmospheric Administration (NOAA), damages from weather-related disasters in the United States amounted to approximately $92.9 billion in 2023.
 Over recent years, these events' increasing frequency and severity have impacted the insurance industry.

 From 2020 to 2023, insurance costs rose by 13 percent, influenced by several factors.
 Notably, areas frequently affected by disasters have seen higher insurance premiums.
 A key contributor to these rising costs is increased reinsurance expenses.
 Reinsurance, which is insurance purchased by insurance companies to mitigate their own risk, saw its costs double from 2017 to 2023.
 For the fifth consecutive year, these companies have incurred more in payouts than they collected in premiums.
 In 2023, insurers disbursed $1.11 in claims for every dollar received in premiums, indicating a financial strain within the home insurance sector.

+According to Swiss Re, global insured losses due to natural disasters are expected to reach $107 billion in 2025.